phetdam/c-npy-demo/README.rst

 From PyPI
 ~~~~~~~~~

-Python 3.6-3.9 binary wheels for Windows, MacOS, manylinux1, and manylinux2010
+64-bit Python 3.6-3.9 binary wheels for Windows, MacOS, manylinux1, and
-can be installed from PyPI, with both 32-bit wheels for Windows (x86) and Linux
+manylinux2010 can be installed from PyPI, with 32-bit wheels for Windows (x86)
-(i686) and 64-bit wheels for Windows, MacOS, and Linux available.
+and Linux (i686) also available.
 Install with

 .. code:: bash